wallysuarez/ios-structs-classes-lab/README.md

 Will these three lines of code run?
 If not, why not?

+The code for the first 2 lines will run, but the third does not run because `homePlanet` is a let constant.

 ```swift
 fred.name = "Brick"
 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
-The code for the first 2 lines will run, but the third does not run because `homePlanet` is a let constant and cannot be changed.

 Fix the class definition for `Giant` in the space below so that it **does** work: